ukwa/ukwa-documentation/content/how-ukwa-works/management/ops/001_crawling.md

 ### How to test this documentation

 The [ukwa-heritrix](https://github.com/ukwa/ukwa-heritrix) repository contains the source code for our crawler, and also comes with a Docker Compose file so the whole thing can be spun up locally.
 This is a very close match for the Frequent Crawl system can be used to try out the operations shown below.
-See the [ukwa-heritrix README on GitHub](https://github.com/ukwa/ukwa-heritrix#readme) for details.
+See the [ukwa-heritrix README on GitHub](https://github.com/ukwa/ukwa-heritrix#readme) for more details.

+One notable difference between the development version and the production version is that production does not use a single Docker Compose file with everything in it.
+Intead we use two separate Compose files that are deployed as Docker Swarm Stacks: one for the Kafka subsystem and another for the actual crawler itself.

 ## Pre-requisites